German occupation of Lithuania during World War II

-The military occupation of Lithuania by Nazi Germany lasted from the German invasion of the Soviet Union on June 22, 1941 to the end of the Battle of Memel on January 28, 1945.
-At first the Germans were widely welcomed as liberators from the repressive Soviet regime which occupied Lithuania prior to the German arrival.
-In hopes of re-establishing independence or regaining some autonomy, Lithuanians organized a Provisional Government.
-Thousands of Lithuanian nationalists then cooperated with the Generalkommissariat, jointly killing almost 200,000 Jews, which marks the highest death rate proportionally in any country during the Holocaust.
+The military occupation of Lithuania by Nazi Germany lasted from the German invasion of the Soviet Union on 22 June, 1941, to the end of the Battle of Memel on 28 January, 1945.
+At first, the Germans were welcomed as liberators from the repressive Soviet regime which had occupied Lithuania.
+In hopes of re-establishing independence or regaining some autonomy, Lithuanians organized a Provisional Government that lasted six weeks.